Nimbleway/challenge/CHALLENGE.md

 - Consider preprocessing the page before sending it to the LLM.
 - The GPT 3.5 LLM is good at reading HTML, but you can try converting the page to other formats.
 - Some pages require rendering.
 This can be achieved by passing `render: true` to the request to Nimble's Web API.
+- Nimble and OpenAI's APIs have rate limits.
+If you pass them, you might get an error that is solvable with a retry mechanism.

 ## Submission